devitocodes/seigen/tests/tiling/README.md

 - Zenodo/TSFC.
 2017. firedrakeproject/tsfc: The Two Stage Form Compiler firedrakeproject/tsfc: The Two Stage Form Compiler.
 (July 2017).
 DOI:https://doi.org/10.5281/zenodo.836677
 - Zenodo/UFL.
 2017. firedrakeproject/ufl: The Unified Form Language.
 (July 2017).
 DOI:https://doi.org/10.5281/zenodo.836683

-The luncher scripts under the `launchers` directory may be used to run the code on the CX1/CX2 clusters at Imperial College London, or may be readapted to run the code on other machines.
+The launcher scripts under the `launchers` directory may be used to run the code on the CX1/CX2 clusters at Imperial College London, or may be readapted to run the code on other machines.